Charles E W Bean, Diaries, AWM38 3DRL 606/92/1 - October - November 1917 - Part 4

 Addison, one o /

-Intelligence officers, who has
+Intelligence officers, also has

 had some strange experiences